Tired of Bar Prep? Guarantee Motivation to Beat the Bar Exam with These 5 Reminders

 Because you aren’t doing self-care.

 Self-care is doing what will benefit your future self.
-Not being childish and only caring about your present self.
+Not mortgaging the future for the present.
+Not just caring about your present self.

 Self-care is actualizing your dreams of becoming an attorney.
 Not breaking promises to yourself and sending a signal to yourself that you aren’t worthy of self-esteem.